 Introduction to Programming using Java is free, but it is not in the public domain.
-As of Version 6.0, it is published under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
+Version 7 is published under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.
 For example, you can:

 - Post an unmodified copy of the on-line version on your own Web site (including the parts that list the author and state the license under which it is distributed!).

 - Give away unmodified copies of this book or sell them at cost of production, as long as they meet the requirements of the license.

 - Make modified copies of the complete book or parts of it and post them on the web or otherwise distribute them non-commercially, provided that attribution to the author is given, the modifications are clearly noted, and the modified copies are distributed under the same license as the original.
 This includes translations to other languages.

 For uses of the book in ways not covered by the license, permission of the author is required.